 Poll: Two-thirds oppose banning medication abortion

-The finding come as the Supreme Court left in place — for now — access to the drug mifepristone, which is used in early stage abortions.
+The findings come as the Supreme Court left in place — for now — access to the drug mifepristone, which is used in early-stage abortions.
 That's unlikely to be the final word on the drug, as challenges relating to it are expected to again come before the high court, possibly as early as some time next year — right in the middle of a presidential election.

 The Friday decision also comes nearly a year after the Supreme Court overturned the guaranteed right to an abortion in this country with its Dobbs ruling — and sent an earthquake through U.S. politics.